 We came from the cloud-birds sailing so high;

 They’re shaking their white wings up in the sky.

 Little white feathers, how swift you go!

 We are swift because we have work to do;

 But hold up your face, and we’ll kiss you true.

 You can read about how the poem “Snow” was interpreted into ASL at Handspeak.

 This article was posted on Friday, June 15th, 2018 at 6:34 pm and is filed under Countries & Cultures, English, Languages, Mama Lisa, Mary Mapes Dodge, Poems about Snow, Poems about Winter, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Sign Language, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.